imagetyperz-api/API-docs/README.md

 - anti-captcha.com

 ### Redirection
-The gates are redirecting the following actions to our service:balance
+The gates are redirecting the following actions to our service:

 - get balance
 - submit image captcha
 - retrieve image captcha